OSAS/rh-events/2013/FOSDEM.md

 After a brief introduction of the project past and future, this talk will introduce the audience to the project's architecture before digging into how and why they can contribute to its future.

+## The Keeper of Secrets
+### Name: Leslie Hawthorn
+### Room: Janson
+### Time: February 3, 2013 17:00 - 17:50 CET

+Whilst the mantra of free and open source software communities focus on transparency and collaboration, community leaders will often find that the most significant conversations are those they have 1/1 and "behind closed doors."
+As a community leader, one is called upon to be both trusted confidant and change agent, and being effective in both roles simultaneously can be a quite difficult - and deeply humorous - dance.
+Join Leslie Hawthorn as she explores the nuances of public and private discourse in FOSS projects, using real world examples from her experience interacting with more than 200 communities over the past six years.

+For more information on this presentation, including speaker bio, visit https://fosdem.org/2013/schedule/event/keynote_keeper_of_secrets/

 ## Supporting and Using EC2/CIMI on top of Cloud Environments